 The initial response to a customer support ticket isn't the end of the equation.
 Your customer is not likely to be satisfied until their issue is resolved and the ticket is closed out.
 Measuring resolution time allows you to see how good your staff are at quickly resolving issues for customers.
 Taken together, this metric and the previous one will give you insights into changes that may need to be made in your support infrastructure.

 The number of unique visitors that come to your site every month is an important metric not only for SaaS businesses, but for any web-based business.
 It is important to understand what a unique visitor is.
 When measuring unique visitors, people who visit the site multiple times are only counted once.

 The only way to grow your business is to get more people coming to your site, and hopefully convert them into customers.
 These unique visitors can come through organic traffic, or through explicit marketing efforts, but the goal should be to keep this number rising.

 How to track your SaaS KPIs?

-Almost all eCommerce software now has reporting and analytics functions built in.
+Almost all ecommerce software now has reporting and analytics functions built in.
 For most of the metrics presented here, it's possible to manually calculate the values using the reporting tools available across these disparate software products.
-The most efficient way, however, is to use a tool designed specifically for tracking analytics.
+The most efficient way, however, is to use a subscription e-commerce platform designed specifically for tracking analytics.
 Ideally, you want one that is designed with SaaS businesses in mind.
 That way you know you are getting the metrics you need to succeed.
 Our own ProfitWell Metrics product is a good choice.
 Best of all, it's free.